trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/LogSeverity.md

 ---
 # LogSeverity enum

-A top-level severity enum for Log, and LogMessage to use.
+A top-level severity enum for Log, and LogMessage to use. @group Shared Code

 ---